The insider trading suspicions looming over Trump's presidency - MyJoyOnline

 It found a consistent pattern of spikes just hours, or sometimes minutes, before a social media post or media interview was made public.

-Some analysts say it bears the hallmarks of illegal insider trading, in which bets are placed by insiders based on information not available to the general public.
+Some analysts say it bears the hallmarks of illegal insider trading, whereby bets are made by people based on information that is not available to the general public.

 Others say the picture is more complicated and that some traders have become more adept at anticipating the president's interventions.